 Alternatively referred to as File Explorer or Windows Explorer, Explorer is a file browser found in every version of Microsoft Windows since Windows 95.
 It is used to navigate and manage the drives, folders, and files on your computer.

-Tip: Users more familiar with the Apple Mac OS can think of Explorer as Finder.
+Tip: Users familiar with Apple computers can think of Explorer as the Windows equivalent of the OS X Finder.

-- In Windows 10, press the Windows key + X on the keyboard to open the Power User Task Menu, then select File Explorer in the menu.
+- Press the Win + X to open the Power User Tasks Menu, then select File Explorer (or press E), or

-- Click Start > Programs > Accessories > Windows Explorer or Explorer.
+- Click Start, select Programs, select Accessories, then Windows Explorer or Explorer.

 Examples of how Windows Explorer could be used

 Below are examples of what can be done in Explorer.

 Although most programs create a shortcut to programs in the Start Menu or Start Screen after it has been installed, you can also open a program through Explorer.
 To open a program in Explorer, browse to the Program Files folder by opening the C: drive and then double-clicking the Program Files folder.
 In the listing of folders, find the program you want to open and double-click its folder.
 Finally, once in the program folder, find the executable file and double-click that file to run the program.
 Since file extensions are disabled by default, you can determine an executable by looking for a file with the same name of the program or that has an icon representing the program.

 Search for a file or folder